 Freddy Lounds in Red Dragon, played by Stephen Lang and/or Philip Seymour Hoffman.
 Tabloids are a big part of the later two books as well, but there are no actual reporters involved.

 In fact, the media in general is such a colossal Jerkass, it makes Lecter's letters to Starling look downright complimentary (and partially, they are).
 It also makes her feelings of alienation in Hannibal all the more plausible.

 Lecter's relationship with Clarice contains some of this.
 While some of it is Batman Gambit, he also has some genuine respect and affection for her.
 His initial favor to her (pointing her toward the severed head of Bill's first victim), is also to make up for a gross discourtesy she suffered from Miggs.

 Photographic Memory: Graham.
 Lecter to an extent; he can draw a cityscape of Florence from memory, at the very least.

 Picky People Eater: Hannibal Lecter, but only as an extension of his gourmet tendencies when it comes to all his food.
-For example, he'll often take delicacies such as sweetbreads, kidneys or oyster meat — a tendency which first clues Will Graham in to the notion that his suspect is a cannibal, and ultimately leads to Lecter's capture.
-He's also picky as to whichpeople he'll eat.
+For example, he'll often take delicacies such as sweetbreads, kidneys or oyster meatóa tendency which first clues Will Graham in to the notion that his suspect is a cannibal, and ultimately leads to Lecter's capture.

 Buffalo Bill's basement has several.
-Of note is the sewing room, which has a large black wardrobe filled with the skins of women.
+The sewing room has a large black wardrobe filled with the skins of women.
 The doors are plastered with newspaper clippings.

 Jack Crawford has a heroic version, as his office features the same Buffalo Bill clippings as well as crime scene photos.